José Paz Bezerra: Arrest, trial and imprisonment

 After spending several months on the run, Bezerra was arrested by policemen in Belém on November 12, 1971.
-He initially claimed to be a man named Gilberto José Oliveira, but his true identity was established after his papers were ran through the Félix Pacheco Identification Institute of Rio de Janeiro, who positively confirmed that the detainee was the wanted fugitive.
+He initially claimed to be a man named Gilberto José Oliveira, but his true identity was established after his papers were run through the Félix Pacheco Identification Institute of Rio de Janeiro, who positively confirmed that the detainee was the wanted fugitive.

-Bezerra soon after interned at the São José Prison in Belém to await trial, where he attempted to commit suicide, but was unsuccessful.
+Bezerra soon after interned at the São José Prison in Belém to await trial, where he attempted to commit suicide.
 During interrogations, he admitted responsibility for 24 total murders in the period between 1966 and 1971, claiming that they were in relationships with him and he lured them with his charm and good looks.
 Despite these admissions, he was found guilty of only seven murders and sentenced to 100 years imprisonment.
 A psychiatric examination determined that he had a compulsive hatred towards women that may have originated from his mother, whom he alleged had sex with several men at a time while he watched.